rekhavulli/sauce-selenium-testng/README.md

 # saucedemo-selenium-testng

-This is Automation test suite to automate Saucedemo website.
+This automation test suite is to automate the work flow for Saucedemo website.

-Approch Used for Automation:
+Approach Used for Automation:

-I have used TestNG + Selenium for the automation of the workflow.
+I have used TestNG + Selenium + Page Object Model for the automation of the workflow.

-The frame work used is Page Object Model.
+# Steps to the Work Flow in automation test suite

 Opened the Saucedemo website and logged into the website.
 This is the Page Object File for the landing screen -(SauceDemoLandingPage.java)